dazuma/toys/toys/docs/guide.md

     alias_tool "t", "test"

-You may also define aliases for a tool within the tool, using the `alias_as`
-directive:

-    tool "test" do
-      # Define test tool here...
-      alias_as "t"
-    end

 You may create an alias of a subtool, but the alias must have the same parent (namespace) tool as the target tool.
 For example: